Jatin-exe/2022_qutech_challenge/README.md

 </p>

-## Description

-Why is encryption necessary ?
+# Quantum Encryption

+This repository is for the submission from the Team NoSleep Consiting of ([Albert Lin](https://github.com/AlbertDoggyLin),[Jatin Khanna](https://github.com/Jatin-exe), [Tan Jun Liang](https://github.com/poig))

+Why Quantum Encryption?
-Current Encryption algorithms assume that the breacher or eavesdropper does not has enough Computational Resources or Time to break the Encryption.
+Current Encryption algorithms assume that the breacher or eavesdropper does not has enough Computational Resources/Time or efficient algorithm to break the Encryption.

-But the elegant part about QED is that is based on assumption of the inability of the breacher/hacker to break the fundamental laws of physics.
+But the elegant part about Quantum Encryption is that it is based on assumption of the inability of the breacher/hacker to break the fundamental laws of physics.

-This is a Demonstration of a Online Chat Application using the BB84 Protocol
+This Repo is a Demonstration of an Online Chat Application using the BB84 Protocol

 ### BB84 Protocol
-This Protocal utilizes the Heisenbergs Uncertainty Principle for its encryption.
+This Protocal utilizes the Heisenbergs Uncertainty Principle for its encryption.[BB84](https://www.cse.wustl.edu/~jain/cse571-07/ftp/quantum/)

 ## Description Of the Chat Application